Richard von Mises: Life

-In 1950, von Mises declined an offer of honorary membership from the Communist-dominated East German Academy of Science.
+In 1950, von Mises declined honorary membership from the Communist-dominated East German Academy of Science.

 Contributions

-In aerodynamics, von Mises made notable advances in boundary-layer flow theory and airfoil design.
-He developed the distortion energy theory of stress, which is one of the most important concepts used by engineers in material strength calculations.
+In aerodynamics, von Mises made advances in boundary-layer flow theory and airfoil design.
+He developed the distortion energy theory of stress, an important factor in material strength calculations.

-His ideas were not unanimously well received, although Alexander Ostrowski had said of him: "Only with the appointment of Richard von Mises to the University of Berlin did the first serious German school of applied mathematics with a broad sphere of influence come into existence.
+His ideas were not universally well received, although Alexander Ostrowski had said of him: "Only with the appointment of Richard von Mises to the University of Berlin did the first serious German school of applied mathematics with a broad sphere of influence come into existence.
 Von Mises was an incredibly dynamic person and at the same time amazingly versatile like Runge.
 He was especially well versed in the realm of technology." and also wrote "Because of his dynamic personality his occasional major blunders were somehow tolerated.
 One has even forgiven him his theory of probability."
 Yet Andrey Kolmogorov, whose rival axiomatisation was better received, was less severe: "The basis for the applicability of the results of the mathematical theory of probability to real 'random phenomena' must depend on some form of the frequency concept of probability, the unavoidable nature of which has been established by von Mises in a spirited manner."

+In probability theory, he proposed the famous "birthday problem".
+He also defined the impossibility of a gambling system.

-In solid mechanics, von Mises made an important contribution to the theory of plasticity by formulating what has become known as the von Mises yield criterion, independently of Tytus Maksymilian Huber.
+In solid mechanics, von Mises contributed to the theory of plasticity by formulating the von Mises yield criterion, independently of Tytus Maksymilian Huber.

-He is also often credited for the Principle of Maximum Plastic Dissipation.
+He is often credited for the Principle of Maximum Plastic Dissipation.

 The Gesellschaft für Angewandte Mathematik und Mechanik (Society of Applied Mathematics and Mechanics) awards a Richard von Mises Prize since 1989.

-In probability theory, he was the person who originally proposed the now famous "birthday problem".
-He also defined the impossibility of a gambling system.